 Interest Rate Risk - The exposure to market risks for changes in interest rates relates to the Company's short-term investment portfolio.
 The Company does not use derivative financial instruments in its investment portfolio.
 The Company's short-term investment portfolio is managed in accordance with guidelines issued by the Company.
 These guidelines are designed to establish a high quality fixed income portfolio of government and highly rated corporate debt securities with a maximum weighted maturity of less than two years.
-Based on the average anticipated maturity of the investment portfolio at the end of the 2024 fiscal year, the Company does not believe that a hypothetical 10% fluctuation in short-term interest rates would have had a material impact on the consolidated results of operations or financial position of the Company.
+Based on the average anticipated maturity of the investment portfolio at the end of the 2025 fiscal year, the Company does not believe that a hypothetical 10% fluctuation in short-term interest rates would have had a material impact on the consolidated results of operations or financial position of the Company.

 Commodities Risk - The Company is subject to fluctuations in the cost of raw materials used to manufacture its materials and products.
 In particular, the Company is exposed to market fluctuations in commodity pricing as the Company utilizes certain materials that are key materials in certain of its products.
-The Company generally passes changes in the costs of its raw material costs through to its customers.
+The Company may also experience increasing costs for raw materials resulting from the imposition of duties, tariffs and similar governmental charges by the United States and certain foreign jurisdictions.
+The Company generally passes changes in the costs of its raw material costs through to its customers however the volatility in prices caused by the imposition of duties, tariffs and other similar governmental charges by various governments may make this more difficult.
 The Company currently does not use hedging strategies to minimize the risk of price fluctuations on commodity-based raw materials; however, the Company regularly reviews such strategies on an ongoing basis.
-See "Materials and Sources of Supply" in Item 1 of this Report.
+See "Materials and Sources of Supply" in Item 1 of this report.